sendgrid/docs/content/docs/ui/sending-email/a-b-testing.md

 <call-out>

 All A/B Tests will now automatically select a winner (and send the winning version to the remainder of your audience), based on the criteria that you set.
-The ability to manually select a winner for an A/B Test is no longer available in the latest version of Marketing Campaigns.
+New Marketing Campaigns allows you to A/B test an email with a sample size of 100% of your recipients.

 </call-out>